What is CAMHS?

 Who can come with me to my appointment?

-Usually your parent or carer would come along to your appointment with you, but you could bring a friend or someone else you trust.
+Usually your parent or carer would come along to your appointment with you, but you could bring another trusted adult if you prefer.

 Am I allowed to bring my pet with me?

 No, animals aren’t usually allowed in NHS places except for guide dogs, hearing dogs or therapy pets.
 But, soft toys and teddies are definitely allowed.
 If you’d like to bring something with you like a teddy, fidget toy, photo or something else that helps you feel comfortable that’s totally fine.

 I’m worried I’m not going to know what to say, what do I do then?

 It can be scary thinking about what you’re going to say or if you’ll be able to talk in your appointment, but we’ll help with you with that.
 If you’re worried about this, it might be helpful to have some things written down before your appointment.
 Take a look at Your CAMHS appointment.

 If I want to speak to my CAMHS clinician, how do I get hold of them?